-Sir Geoffrey Palmer, a former prime minister of New Zealand said:
+Sir Geoffrey Palmer, a former prime minister of New Zealand, observed:

 ‘Sometimes it does us a power of good to remind ourselves that we live … where two tectonic plates meet, in a somewhat lonely stretch of windswept ocean just above the roaring forties.
 If you want drama – you’ve come to the right place.’
 1

 Rapidly changing weather, including snow and freezing temperatures, have killed many in the mountains, including dozens of ill-equipped miners during the gold rushes of the 1860s.

 New Zealand’s uplifted land is rapidly eroding, creating deep valleys with hillsides that are prone to collapse.
 Many landslides are triggered by heavy rain or earthquakes.
 In 1979, part of the Dunedin hillside suburb of Abbotsford gave way due to unstable rock layers under the area.
 This wrecked 69 homes.

 In the early days of New Zealand settlement, communities were isolated – when disaster struck they had to cope on their own.
 Today, earthquakes, floods and volcanic eruptions can cut communications, close roads and railway lines, and shut airports.
 Communities cannot assume that other people will be able to come to their rescue in an emergency.
 Self-reliance is still a major goal of civil defence.